qube-ai/webthing-arduino/README.md

 }
 ```

-- Event. `The event message type is sent from a Web Thing to a web client when an event occurs on the Web Thing.
-The payload data is consistent with the format of an Event resource in the REST API but messages are pushed to the client as soon as an event occurs.`
+- `Event` The event message type is sent from a Web Thing to a web client when an event occurs on the Web Thing.
+The payload data is consistent with the format of an Event resource in the REST API but messages are pushed to the client as soon as an event occurs.
 ```json
 {
   "messageType": "event",